fled-dev/CryptoDrain/README.md

 ### Built With

-SeedSweeper is built using Python 3.11, a powerful and versatile programming language, along with the python-bitcoinlib library, which provides extensive support for working with Bitcoin-related cryptographic functions.
-Python 3.11 provides a wide range of features and libraries that make it an ideal choice for developing SeedSweeper, while python-bitcoinlib enhances the program's capabilities by providing robust support for Bitcoin-specific operations.
+CryptoDrain is built using Python 3.11, a powerful and versatile programming language, along with the python-bitcoinlib library, which provides extensive support for working with Bitcoin-related cryptographic functions.
+Python 3.11 provides a wide range of features and libraries that make it an ideal choice for developing CryptoDrain, while python-bitcoinlib enhances the program's capabilities by providing robust support for Bitcoin-specific operations.

 <!-- GETTING STARTED -->